 My research agenda broadly considers the relationship between culture, work, organizations, and inequality.
-In my current project, a study of evaluation and inequality in American fine dining, I draw on two original data sets—120 in-depth interviews with critically celebrated chefs in New York City and the San Francisco Bay Area and 1380 restaurant reviews from the 2016 Michelin Guide in the same two cities.
+In my current project, a study of evaluation and inequality in American fine dining, I draw on two original data sets—120 in-depth interviews with critically celebrated chefs in New York City and the San Francisco Bay Area and 1380 restaurant reviews from the Michelin Guide in the same two cities.
 I analyze how chefs and critics make sense of and evaluate chefs and restaurants in the field, analyzing chefs’ creative processes, daily management of staff, and interpretation of critics’ assessments of their products, among other things.
-One article from this project is published in Social Problems, and I am currently preparing a book manuscript and several additional articles drawing on this data.
+One article from this project is published in Social Problems, another is featured in Poetics, and I am currently preparing a book manuscript and several additional articles drawing on this data.

 I have also published research on symbolic compliance and sexual harassment on college campuses (in Sociological Forum), the intellectual development of the theoretical concept of institutional logics (in the Oxford Research Encyclopedia of Business and Management) and the gender dynamics of the western literary canon (published in Gender Issues).